Magnet, Texas

-Magnet is an unincorporated community in southeast Wharton County, Texas, United States.
-The rural community is situated at the intersection of State Highway 60 (SH 60) and County Road 102 a short distance north of the Matagorda County line.
-Founded in the first decade of the 20th century by a land developer, the town prospered for a time but eventually lost its school, post office, railroad and businesses.
+Magnet is an unincorporated community in southeastern Wharton County, Texas, United States.
+The rural community is situated at the intersection of State Highway 60 (SH 60) and County Road 102, a short distance north of the Matagorda County line.
 Magnet is identified by road signs on SH 60 and by a tall broadcasting tower.
-A nearby oil field takes its name from the community.
+According to the Handbook of Texas, the community had a population of 42 in 2000. it is located within the Greater Houston metropolitan area.